MathisLeRoyNivot/ionic-training/drawingApp/README.md

 ## Setting up the project :gear:

-Clone the project & install the project depedencies by taping this command in your CLI :
+Clone the project & install the project depedencies by taping these commands in your CLI :
 ```bash
 git clone https://github.com/MathisLeRoyNivot/ionic-training
 cd /ionic-training/drawingApp